Tienda Inglesa: History

 In 1869, John Pelvis Henderson, an English immigrant, founded a small textile store in the Old City of Montevideo with his partners Marcos Pintos, Walter C. Amy and David Robertson.
-Over the years, the business grew exponentially and became a department store, which by 1930 had 23 sections and 4 elevators, occupying half a block in the most central area of the Old City.
+Over the years, the business grew into a department store, which by 1930 had 23 sections and 4 elevators, occupying half a block in the most central area of the Old City.

 By the beginning of the 20th century, Uruguay was experiencing a period of prosperity that led to the massive arrival of European immigrants, increased urbanization and the emergence of a European-style society.
 The European influence on Uruguayan culture and society was reflected in the predominantly art deco and art nouveau architecture of the capital and in the establishment of department stores inspired by those in London and Paris.
 Tienda Inglesa offered products mostly imported from those cities, the fashion capitals of the time.

 In 1950, the first escalator in Uruguay was installed in the store.
 In 1963, the first self-service supermarket opened in the Carrasco neighborhood, which meant a change in its operations.
 In the following years it expanded to different areas of Montevideo and other departments, including the opening of a store in the newly established Montevideo Shopping, being the first supermarket within a shopping mall in the country.

 The chain also incorporated services such as a real estate agency, a travel agency, a pharmacy, a diner-style fast food restaurant and a video store, as well as a website for home delivery anywhere in the country in 2001.
 It also began marketing Tienda Inglesa brand products and a clothing line under the Amy&H brand, named after its founders.

 In February 2016, Robin Henderson—great-grandson of John Henderson—announced that due to a lack of interest in the company from his heirs, he would step down as a director and join the board of directors.
 Later that year, American investment Goldman Sachs became the majority shareholder, displacing Henderson & Company S.A, the founding family company, into second place for US$120 million.

-Starting in 2017, Tienda Inglesa expanded along the coast of the Maldonado Department, opening grocery store stores in beach towns such as La Barra, José Ignacio, and Punta Ballena.
+Starting in 2017, Tienda Inglesa expanded along the coast of the Maldonado Department, opening grocery stores in beach towns such as La Barra, José Ignacio, and Punta Ballena.
 In 2018, the Tienda Inglesa Foundation was created with programs for the labor inclusion of people with disabilities and low incomes.
 In 2023, the Tienda Inglesa Group acquired the Red Express supermarket chain, which expanded it to other areas of Montevideo and the country in the supermarket format.